The Benefits of Using a Whole Year Calendar

 I’d do the typical calendar routines with the children and they learned a lot about numbers and became familiar with the days of the week and the months of the year.
 Each month, I’d put out new commercial or teacher made, seasonal shapes for each day of the new month.

-One year, at the beginning of January, I cut apart a free calendar from the local drugstore (see image below) and posted it on the wall, starting with January and ending with December, so I could see a whole year calendar at a glance.
-It was convenient for me to see where I was in the grand scheme of things.
+One year, at the beginning of January, I cut apart a free calendar from the local drugstore (see image below) and posted the whole thing on the wall, starting with January and ending with December, so the class could see a whole year calendar at a glance.
+It was also convenient for me to see where I was in the grand scheme of things.

 New Calendar Activities and Observations

 I left the calendar on the wall, put a long pointer beside it for fun and waited.
 Slowly the kids started using the pointer and asking questions like these:

 - Why is that on the wall?
 What is it?

 - What do those bigger letters say (January, February…)?

 - Why is that big number, (2017, 2018, etc.) on each page?